AndyCYao/personal_webpage/content/courses/cmpt383.md

 Go compiles fast, comparable to interpret languages.

-__Concurrency Support__ has “go routines” that are lightweight processes to handle concurrency tasks.
+__Concurrency Support__ has “Go routines” that are lightweight processes to handle concurrency tasks.

 __No Exceptions__ Go relies on explicit error codes return from functions.
 Whereas error handling in C++, java, leads to convoluted code that treats too many situations as error.
 Go forces you to explicitly deal with error.
 (No error you would return nil)